Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 "Let's try again.
 Wizard: maximize awesomeness."

-Meditation: A wizard has turned himself into a superintelligent god, and is squeezing as much awesomeness out of the universe as it could possibly support.
+Meditate on this: A wizard has turned himself into a superintelligent god, and is squeezing as much awesomeness out of the universe as it could possibly support.
 This may include whales and starships and parties and jupiter brains and friendship, but only if they are awesome enough.
 Is this awesome?

 "Well, yes, that is awesome."